-You share them on Facebook and pin your favorites on Pinterest.
-Teensy dwellings are seemingly everywhere online, but when it comes to real life, are tiny home communities a real thing?
+You share them on social media and pin your favorites on Pinterest.
+Well-designed tiny homes are seemingly everywhere online, but when it comes to real life, are tiny home communities a real thing?

 "The tiny house movement is growing,” says Amy Turnbull, a state chapter leader and one of the directors of the American Tiny House Association.
 "As more people advocate their acceptance, more areas will allow them."

 In fact, there are many places where micro house dwellers currently live side by side in the U.S., and more tiny home communities are in the works, from eco-villages to vacation retreats.
 Here are 13 tiny house communities that are shaping the future of small space living.